Sample Court Warrant and ICE Warrant

 • A court warrant is signed by a judge.
 An ICE warrant is signed by an ICE officer.

 You can also call your lawyer if you have one, and find legal help here.
+If you or a loved one is detained, you can read this resource.
 You can also read other safety measures.

 The Asylum Seeker Advocacy Project (ASAP) aims to provide factual information about current immigration laws.
 This information is not legal advice.